MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 19.07.2021: Bugfixes due to non-standard usecase testing in PHP and JS.

 = 0.3.0 =
-17.07.2021: Added webp-support in preparation of Wordpress 5.8.
+17.07.2021: Added webp-support in preparation of WordPress 5.8.
 Therefore a Metadata Extractor for EXIF and XMP-Data for webp-images was added.
 The used WP 5.8 test version did not extract metadata from webp at all.
 Minor bugfixes and changes: re-introduced not to use -scaled images.
 The string "Galeriebild" is now translatable.
 It is used if no image title is available.

 = 0.2.0 =